michaelmrose/vi3/readme.md

 - Super + v ?? -> Set volume to ??
 - Super + t ?? -> Set transparency of current window to ??
 - Super + a enter audio mode
+- Alt + h [number][number] set height to [number] percentage of current display height
+- Alt + w [number][number] set width to [number] percentage of current display width
-- Tap Super_L to go to command mode
+- Tap Shift_R to go to command mode
 - Super + hjkl change focus
-- Tap either shift to immediately enter Command Mode and select a workspace to shift to, this is accomplished via xcape which provides a different keysym for hitting a key alone rather than as a modifier
+- Tap Shift_L to immediately enter Command Mode and select a workspace to shift to, this is accomplished via xcape which provides a different keysym for hitting a key alone rather than as a modifier

 ##Command Mode
 ### Operations which do NOT terminate command mode